 To create successful campaigns, you need to understand your target market.
 Otherwise, your marketing messaging won’t resonate.

-Use audience segmentation to categorize customers.
+Use audience segmentation to categorize customers and prospects.
 Group them by demographics, behaviors, pain points, and values.
 (Segmentation helps you personalize your marketing efforts.
 Personalization boosts sales because your messaging appeals to your audience’s preferences.)

 When trying to understand your audience, data is your friend.
 It shows you what your audience likes and how they behave.
 This makes it easier to personalize marketing.